khushi-stack/registration_form_php/README.md

 We created a registration form for college where students can fill the form for ontario trip , using html , css and php we created this project.
 HTML , CSS(frontend) and PHP(backend).

 ## STEPS
+In this repository we have some basics for php and then the actual code starts

 1)First we downloaded and installed xampp which is a php development environment , u will get database here.
 2)Now go to C drive---->xampss---->htdocs---->"New folder".
 3)Now open vscode and create index.html , index.php , style.css.